-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, January 25, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, January 25, 2019.

 When you have a business, you have a lot riding on the decisions you make.
 While it is easy to become so focused on the day-to-day happenings in the company, you also need to think about the future.
 One aspect of this that you need to consider is what is going to happen to your company when you pass away.
 This isn’t something that most people might want to think about, but making these plans now can help you pass stability on to your employees and family members.